Jalen Hurts Player Prop Bets for NFL Week 7 | Philadelphia vs. Las Vegas 10/24/2021

 Season Stats

-- Hurts has 1,480 passing yards (246.7 ypg) to lead Philadelphia, completing 62.5% of his throws and tossing eight touchdown passes with four interceptions this season.

-- He has tacked on 300 rushing yards on 53 carries (plus five touchdowns), averaging 50.0 yards per game.
+- He also has 300 rushing yards on 53 carries (plus five rushing touchdowns), averaging 50.0 yards per game on the ground.

-- The Eagles have run 61.3% passing plays and 38.7% rushing plays this season.
-They rank 19th in the NFL in scoring.
+- The Eagles have thrown the ball in 61.3% of their plays from scrimmage this year while running the ball 38.7% of the time.
+This offensive attack ranks 19th in the NFL in points scored.

-- Hurts has thrown 28 passes in the red zone this season, 51.9% of his team's red zone plays.
+- Hurts has attempted 28 of his 208 passes in the red zone, accounting for 51.9% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Hurts' matchup with the Raiders.